 11. Customer does not give ANY feedback on deliverables

-12. The project is complex and there is no architect / designer in the team
+12. The project is complex and there is no architect/designer in the team

 The remedy is to highlight possible impact proactively with the sponsor and customer (only if relevant) and get technical experts involved.
-Cost savings are not to be encouraged at the cost of not having right technical leadership.
+Cost savings are not to be encouraged at the cost of not having the right technical leadership.

 13. Customer has not paid for more than a quarter

-Account managers keep a tab on this and might decide to take few measures on engineering side, to offset financial impact.
-Such measures might mean testing times for the team (for none of their fault) and project manager has to make sure that the morale is maintained and team members are made comfortable about their next assignment.
+Account managers keep a tab on this and might decide to take a few measures on the engineering side, to offset financial impact.
+Such measures might mean testing times for the team (for none of their fault) and the project manager has to make sure that the morale is maintained and team members are made comfortable about their next assignment.